 The gauge was one of the things that convinced me to get the Flair in the first place.

 After brewing both with and without, I can’t say that it’s essential to have.
-Once you have internalized the right level of pressure in your biceps, as well as found the proper grind size, it shouldn’t be necessary to look at the gauge.
+Once you have internalized the right level of pressure in your biceps and found the proper grind size, it shouldn’t be necessary to look at the gauge.

-I have been experimenting a little bit with pressure profiling, but to be honest, my shots haven’t been better or worse when doing those kinds of things.
+I have been experimenting a bit with pressure profiling, but honestly, my shots haven’t been better or worse when doing those kinds of things.
 There are already so many different variables with espresso (and coffee in general), so if there’s one less thing to think about, it’s probably okay.